TrellixVulnTeam/swahilipython_SCMU/Doc/library/unittest.rst

 .. class:: TestCase(methodName='runTest')

-   Instances of the :class:`TestCase` class represent the logical test units in the :mod:`unittest` universe.
-This class is intended to be used as a base class, with specific tests being implemented by concrete subclasses.
+   Instances of the :class:`TestCase` kundi represent the logical test units in the :mod:`unittest` universe.
+This kundi is intended to be used as a base class, with specific tests being implemented by concrete subclasses.
 This class implements the interface needed by the test runner to allow it to drive the tests, and methods that the test code can use to check for and report various